 - Has the patient noted any change in breathing?

 - Does the patient feel short of breath?

 - Does the patient note new dyspnea on exertion?

 - Does the patient notice a new cough?
 Or a change in an existing cough?

 - o Is it a dry cough or a productive cough?

 - Have symptoms worsened?

 - Are symptoms limiting ADLs?

 - Associated symptoms?

-- o Fatigue
+- Fatigue

-- o Wheezing
+- Wheezing

-Recognize:
+Recognise:

-- Is the pulse oximetry low?
+- Are oxygen saturation levels low?
 Is it lower than baseline or compared with last visit?
 Is it low on ambulation? - Is there a pre-existing pulmonary autoimmune condition (e.g., sarcoidosis)? - Does patient have lung metastases? - History of radiation to the lung? - Is there a history of prior respiratory compromise (e.g., asthma, COPD, congestive heart failure)? - Has the patient experienced other immune-related adverse effects?